Sambucus nigra tincture for medicinal use

 Side Effects

-Sambucus nigra tincture can cause gastrointestinal upset, including nausea, vomiting, and diarrhea, particularly when taken in high doses or on an empty stomach.
+Sambucus nigra tincture may lead to gastrointestinal upset, including nausea, vomiting, and diarrhea, particularly with high doses or prolonged use.